google/auction-insights-visualization/README.md

 To host the code, you'll need to copy it to your own Cloud Storage bucket.
 You'll only need to do this the very first time you want to use this visualization in any dashboard.

-  - [Create a Cloud Storage bucket](https://cloud.google.com/storage/docs/creating-buckets) in your Google Cloud Platform project, if you don't have a bucket yet.
+  - [Create a Cloud Storage bucket](https://cloud.google.com/storage/docs/creating-buckets) in your Google Cloud Platform project, if you don't have one yet.
   - Fill in the variable `CLOUD_STORAGE_BUCKET` in `deploy.sh` based on the name of your bucket.
   - Run `./deploy.sh`.
 This will copy the visualization code to the specified bucket.
     Note that this command requires that you have [gsutil](https://cloud.google.com/storage/docs/gsutil) installed and working.